mishide/Orthopedic_Classification/readme.md

 Recommendations
 ========================================================

-I recommend Logistic Regression using reduces error from +12.5+/-3.5% to ~8%.
-My experience in healthcare research leads me to lean toward ADASYN to avoid false negatives which performed well with an approximate error rate of 10%, however, 10 out of 100 false positives could reduce confidence in results and lead to additional costs in follow-up testing.
-This decision betweenn the 2 sampling methods would require feedback from decision makers.
-Addiitonal testing to compare LR and SVB is recommend.
-Logistic regression's linear nature results in more sensitivity to extreme values and outliers, I suspect with more testing and training the SVM may perform better and more consistently overall due to a flexible boundry that can adjust to extremes without skewing other data points.
+Logistic Regression is the clear top performer with differences between the two sampling methods being of question.
+The decision betweeen the 2 sampling methods would require feedback from decision makers.
+While SMOTE-TL provides the best overall performance, in healthcare I believe the avoidance of false negatives is more desirable which is seen using ADASYN.

+I would recommend additional testing of Support Vector Machine with additional data, I suspect the linear nature of Logistic Regression may reduce performance in real-world applications due to it's sensitivity to extremes and outliers.
+The SVM performed very similar but has an algorithm that handles extreme values in a way that does not impact the remaining values, it has a more flexible boundry versus a straight line.

 Future Development